 CAR magazine's artist's impression below shows the direction that Jag is believed to be taking its sports car for the next generation.
 Thin, horizontal headlamps are ushered in, replacing the more vertical arrangements today, helping to give the F a fresh, more modern face.
 But as the prototypes show, this is still recognisably an F-type, given a 911-style evolutionary polish.

-The slow-selling F-type will be replaced in 2020 by a roomier yet lighter sports car, CAR magazine understands.
 We expect both bodystyles to continue: the coupe (pictured above in our artist's rendering) and a soft-top roadster will again be offered, as Jag mops up sales in different parts of the world.
 Sports car sales globally have been in decline for many years, but bosses back in Coventry argue that halo effect of such a sports car outweight the financial cost of developing such a niche proposition.

 CAR tests the Jaguar F-type four-cylinder coupe

 In the biggest clue that Jaguar is gunning even closer to Porsche 911 territory is the move to make the next F-type a 2+2.
 Today's rather cramped model is a strict two-seater, but Jag is believed to be shoehorning in (very) occasional rear seats to the next generation.